snooppr/snoop/README.en.md

                         are enclosed in quotation marks --verbose, -v         When searching for 'username', print detailed verbalization
-  --base , -b <path>    Specify another database for search for 'username'
+  --web-base, -w        Connect to search for 'username' to the updated web_DB
-                        (Local)/In demo version the function is disabled --web-base, -w        Connect to search for 'username' to the updated web_DB (Online)/In demo version the function is disabled --site , -s <site_name>
+                        (2600+ websites).
+In demo version the function is disabled --site , -s <site_name>
                         Specify the name of the site from the database '--list-all'.
 Search for 'username' on one specified